 By placing a foam windscreen over the microphone, we effectively add a barrier between the microphone chassis/grille and the mouth of the singer/speaker.

-Although this may prevent some electrical shocks, it does not fix the underlying problem whatsoever and so I would not recommend doing this.
+Although this may prevent some electrical shocks, it does not fix the underlying problem whatsoever, so I would not recommend doing this.

 As mentioned before, we can troubleshoot the shock issue by checking the ground potentials of the power outlets in the room.